NSoiffer/MathCATForC/README.md

 3. try compiling the the sample program `test.c` in that directory or create your own using that as an example.
 See some instructions for compiling in that file.

 Alternatively, to avoid having to have a Rust build environment: download the a prebuilt dll from [releases](https://github.com/NSoiffer/MathCATForC/tags).
-They include the dll and c-header file, a test/example program, and the Rules directory needed by MathCAT.
-If you need a binary not listed there, file an issue.
+The Release-_version_-_target_.zip file includes the dll, c-header file, a test/example program, and the Rules directory needed by MathCAT.
+It is probably best to use the latest release at that link.
+If you need a target/dll not listed there, file an issue.